Amrutha-M-U/Earned-value-management-Automated-Tool/README.md

 # Earned-value-management-Automated-Tool
-VBA based automated EVM calculation tool
+VBA based application to fetch details from project peformance excel sheet and calculate all values required forEVM calculation by a single mouse click.
+• Libraries Used: VBA